cvp28/Haven/README.md

         MnuMain.AddOption("Option2", delegate() { // your code here });
         MnuMain.AddOption("Exit", App.Instance.SignalExit);

-        LblHeading = new(2, 1, "Welcome to my app!");

         base.AddWidgetsInternal();  // <- This has to be called if you plan on adding widgets using the [Widget] attribute
                                     //    Make sure you call it AFTER instantiating your widgets!
     }

     public override void OnShow(App a)